-Please note too that computer peripherals will of course contain other Firmware besides BIOS/UEFI/EFI.
-Network cards, video cards, raid controllers, hard-drives, flash drives, SSDs, and sound cards (just to name a few) can all have Firmware (RAM and registers) embedded inside.
+Please note too that computer peripherals will of course contain their own Firmware, e.g. keyboards and mice, network cards, video cards, hard-drives, flash drives, SSDs, RAID controllers, and sound cards (just to name a few) will all have Firmware (RAM and registers) embedded inside.

-On power startup, BIOS firmware on the motherboard does initial hardware checking, then loads ("boots") the Operating System and low level drivers from the hard drive, associating each driver with at least one interrupt service routine (or handler).
-The Operating System provides a unified approach to the main memory on the motherboard.
+On power startup, the firmware chip on the motherboard does initial hardware checking, then loads ("boots") the Operating System and low level drivers from disk/flash memory, associating each driver with at least one interrupt service routine (or handler).
+The Operating System provides a unified approach to the RAM on the motherboard.

 Read following steps 1,2,3,4,5 as Low to High.
 5,4,3,2,1 High to Low.

 A bit of history.
 With SW software, Windows 32-bit NTVDM.exe executable ran inside CSRSS for years supplying a stable interface for SWCS software, minimal graphics, but maximum text-based data enquiry, audit trails and reports input and output.

 Run msinfo32.exe to see its BIOS version.
 If it shows BIOS MODE: UEFI, then it's running UEFI.

 The SMBIOS (System Management BIOS) version number has been loosely related to the Windows version the hardware is most likely to ship with.

 If you've used PCs long enough, you know the frustration of trying to get to the BIOS screen so you can adjust settings like the order of boot devices.
 Every PC has a different magic keystroke, which must be pressed at exactly the right time.